Online Speculative Decoding: Related Work

 \section{Related Work}

-LLMs have become pervasive in today's AI applications, underscoring the importance of optimizing LLM inference.
-Numerous system optimizations have been developed to optimize the throughput of LLM serving~\citep{yu2022orca,kwon2023efficient}.
-This paper particularly concentrates on a significant strand of research, speculative decoding, aimed at reducing the latency of LLM inference.

-\textbf{Speculative decoding.} Speculative decoding~\citep{leviathan2023fast,chen2023accelerating} accelerates LLM decoding by employing a (small) draft model to predict the outputs of the larger target model, which are then verified by the target model.
-Typically, the draft model, while having fewer parameters, is pretrained using the same training data as the target mode, resulting in a negotiable inference cost but with compromised capability.
-If the draft model can correctly predict more than one token per verification step, the memory I/O for accessing the model weights and KV cache at inference is amortized across multiple output tokens, thereby reduces latency, especially since LLM inference is often constrained by GPU HBM bandwidth.
-The efficacy of speculative decoding largely hinges on the draft model's ability to accurately predict the target model's outputs.
-Existing work improves the speculation accuracy by using multiple collectively boosted~\citep{miao2023specinfer} or staged~\citep{spector2023accelerating} draft models, or retraining the target model with auxiliary prediction heads as a draft model~\citep{medusa, stern2018blockwise}.
+\textbf{Speculative decoding.} Speculative decoding~\citep{leviathan2023fast, chen2023accelerating} accelerates LLM decoding by employing a (small) draft model to predict the outputs of the larger target model, which the target model then verifies.
+Suppose the draft model can correctly predict more than one token per verification step, the memory I/O for accessing the weights and KV cache of the (large) target model at inference is amortized across multiple output tokens, thereby reducing latency, especially since LLM inference is often constrained by GPU HBM bandwidth.
+The efficacy of speculative decoding hinges on the draft model's ability to accurately predict the target model's outputs.
+Existing work improves the speculation accuracy by using staged~\citep{spector2023accelerating}, RAG-style~\cite{he2023rest}, multiple~\citep{miao2023specinfer, chen2023cascade} draft models and sampling multiple candidates from the draft model~\cite{yang2024multi, cai2024medusa}.
+Additionally, there exists a line of research that eliminates the need for a separate draft model by leveraging auxiliary modules within the target model itself~\citep{medusa, stern2018blockwise, cai2024medusa, lin2024bita, zhang2023draft}.
 These methods predominantly assume a static draft model post-deployment.
-In contrast, our work introduces a framework that actively adapts the draft model to the evolving user query distribution on the fly, irrespective of the draft model's construction.
+In contrast, our work introduces a framework that actively adapts the draft model to the evolving user query distribution on the fly, irrespective of the draft model's construction. \tool is orthogonal to the aforementioned methods, enabling its integration with them to improve overall efficacy in online deployment scenarios.